Jimmy Garoppolo

-James Garoppolo (born November 2, 1991), nicknamed "Jimmy G", is an American professional football quarterback for the Los Angeles Rams of the National Football League (NFL).
-He played college football for the Eastern Illinois Panthers, setting school records for career passing yards and passing touchdowns and winning the Walter Payton Award as a senior.
+James Garoppolo (born November 2, 1991) is an American professional football quarterback.
+Nicknamed "Jimmy G", he played college football for the Eastern Illinois Panthers, winning the Walter Payton Award in 2013 and setting school records for career passing yards and passing touchdowns.
 Garoppolo was selected in the second round of the 2014 NFL draft by the New England Patriots, where he spent his first four seasons as Tom Brady's backup and was a member of two Super Bowl-winning teams.

-Traded to the San Francisco 49ers near the end of the 2017 season, Garoppolo helped revitalize a 1–10 team by winning the five remaining games that year.
-His most successful season was in 2019 when he guided the 49ers to the top conference seed and an appearance in Super Bowl LIV.
-Garoppolo also helped lead the team to an NFC Championship Game appearance in 2021.
+Traded to the San Francisco 49ers near the end of the 2017 season, Garoppolo helped revitalize a 1–10 team by winning the last five games of the year.
+His most successful year was in 2019 when he guided the 49ers to their conference's top seed and an appearance in Super Bowl LIV.
+Garoppolo also helped lead them to an NFC Championship Game appearance in the 2021 season.
 However, his San Francisco tenure was afflicted by injuries, which caused him to miss most of the 2018 and 2020 seasons.
-After suffering another season-ending injury in 2022, Garoppolo spent one year with the Las Vegas Raiders before joining the Rams.
+After suffering another season-ending injury in 2022, Garoppolo spent the following year with the Las Vegas Raiders and his next two as a backup with the Los Angeles Rams.

 Early life and family

 Garoppolo was born and raised in Arlington Heights, Illinois.
 He is the third of four sons born to Denise (née Malec) and Tony Garoppolo Sr., a retired electrician.
 His older brothers are Tony Jr., an architect; Mike, a teacher; and his younger brother is Billy.
 Garoppolo is from a "tight-knit, big Italian family"; his paternal grandparents, Anthony and Rose Garoppolo, were both Italian immigrants, while his maternal grandparents, Theodore J. Malec and Harriet D. Seidel, were of Polish and German descent, respectively.

 Garoppolo attended Rolling Meadows High School in Rolling Meadows, Illinois, where he was a quarterback and linebacker for the Mustangs football team.
 Garoppolo played in 19 games at quarterback during his junior and senior seasons, and passed for 3,136 yards and 25 touchdowns.
-In addition to football, Garoppolo was also a pitcher for Rolling Meadows, stating that "baseball was my first love when I was a little kid."
+As a teenager, Garoppolo was an acquaintance of future right-wing political activist and media personality Charlie Kirk, who was two years younger than Garoppolo and a quarterback at a nearby Wheeling High School, and both took part in the former NFL quarterback Jeff Christensen quarterback and wide receiver training program called Throw It Deep, with a clip of Garoppolo and Kirk throwing footballs side by side later went viral online in 2026.
+In addition to football, Garoppolo was also a pitcher for Rolling Meadows, stating: "Baseball was my first love when I was a little kid."
 A two-star recruit, he accepted an offer to play football at Eastern Illinois over offers from Illinois State and Montana State.